 ‘The chance to begin a new life…’

 Deckard is understandably reluctant to admit his reality crisis – he is a detective and the truth is his business – but the Replicants cannot avoid confronting their identity crisis.
 Their leader, Roy Batty, is the most willing to embrace his lack of history and seize the freedom to construct his own self-image.
 While Leon is searching for the comfort of memory to resolve his lack, Roy is forging his identity in the fire of experience.
-Blade Runner speaks the language of memory while we are with Deckard and Rachael, but whenever we are with Roy the film speaks the language of sensation:
+The film speaks the language of memory while we are with Deckard and Rachael, but when we are with Roy it speaks the language of sensation:

 ‘If you could see what I have seen with your eyes.’
-Roy is defined by his capacity for autonomous thought and action, not his capacity for memory.
+Roy is defined by his capacity for autonomous thought and action, not his capacity for memory recall.
 When Sebastian asks him to show his prowess he replies:

 ‘We’re no computers, Sebastian.
 We’re physical.’